CNHume/Samples/README.md

 The LCS folder contains three implementations of my solution to The Longest Common Subsequence (LCS) Problem, which I have offered as the C++ implementation on Rosetta Code.
 LCS is perhaps best known as the algorithm used to identify the changes to made to a source file in a source control system.

-I have maintained a long-standing interest in Functional Programming.
+I have held a long-standing interest in Functional Programming.
 In the allegro-projects folder I have included my implementation of a “graph-reducing combinator-compiler” for a head-first (a.k.a., lazy-evaluation) functional programming language that I refer to as SK.

 This language is a more Lisp-like version SASL, a purely functional programming language developed by David Turner at the University of St Andrews in 1972.
 The implementation thereby skirts the need for clever parsing, and makes use instead of the Lisp reader and macros (and the backquote operator).